 Hypothesis #2

-Table 5 summarizes the results from the second regression analysis.
+Table 5 summarizes the results from the second regression analysis, whether mental illness predicts victimization during incarceration, as well as disruptive behaviors.
 The variables prior sexual abuse (B=.09), prior physical abuse (B=.07), and mental health (B=.07) were not statistically significant.

 Sentence length (B=.48, p <.001) showed positive and significant results, which indicates that inmates with longer sentences are more likely to engage in disruptive behaviors.
 Three types of programs were examined within this model.
 First, inmate assistance groups (B=.05) did not become statistically significant.
 Next, the education program (B= -.08) show a negative, but insignificant relationship.
 The last program examined, outpatient counseling (B=.18, p <.05), showed a positive and significant result, meaning that those inmates that do not participate in this particular programs are more likely to be engaged in disruptive behaviors.
 Several control variables were also included in this model.
 First, age (B=-.14, p< .05) showed a negative and significant result, indicating that younger inmates are more likely to engage in disruptive behaviors.
 Next, sex (B=-.10) showed a negative and insignificant relationship.
 Finally, race (B=.01) showed a positive and insignificant relationship.
 The combination of these variables had a R2 of .247.
 Results from this model demonstrate moderate support of the hypothesis.